AHartmaier/ML-Tutorial/README.md

 ```
 $ jupyter lab
 ```
-6. Open the tutorials in the notebooks.
+6. Open the jupyter notebooks (.ipynb) to follow the tutorials.

 ## De-Installation
-If you want to remove the tutorial form your computer, you need to
+If you want to remove the tutorial from your hardware, you need to follow those steps:

 1. Deactivate the conda environment
 ```